sccn/sccn.github.io/tutorials/09_source/EEG_sources.md

 perform source modeling using Fieldtrip applied to data in an EEGLAB dataset.

-To localize sources of EEG data, first use DIPFIT to align the electrode locations with a head model of choice (menu item <span style="color: brown">Tools → Locate dipoles using DIPFIT → Head model and settings</span>).
+First, use DIPFIT to align the electrode locations with a head model of choice (menu item <span style="color: brown">Tools → Locate dipoles using DIPFIT → Head model and settings</span>).
 The resulting DIPFIT information may then be used to perform source localization in